Trance and dental

 Founded in 1624, Salem was extremely Puritanical.
 In January 1692 two girls were accused of witchcraft and by June 150 townspeople were so charged.
 A special court was formed and heard “spectral evidence” (testimony by those who supposedly were bewitched, often between longstanding adversaries); fourteen women and five men were hanged and one man was crushed to death.
 By October the Supreme Court of Judicature stepped in, banning spectral evidence and acquitting the rest.
 See Arthur Miller’s The Crucible (1953) both for a pretty accurate portrayal of this story and for its allegory to McCarthy-era Red Scare tactics.

 Set in 1642-49 well before the witch trials, The Scarlet Letter (1850) unfolds the sad tale of Hester Prynne, having given birth to a baby Pearl; she won’t tell dad’s name.
-Her long-absent husband (not known to this community, so comes up with the name Roger Chillingworth) demands the man be punished, and Minister Arthur Dimmesdale duly questions her.
-Pearl grows up wild on the outskirts of the settlement, but before the community can snatch her, Dimmesdale convinces them to let Pearl remain with Hester.
-You can remember from high school or guess the rest of the love triangle story, which ends tragically for the men but okay for the women.
+Her long-absent husband (not known to this community, so comes up with the name Roger Chillingworth) demands the man be punished, and minister Arthur Dimmesdale duly questions her.
+The daughter grows up wild on the outskirts of the settlement, but before the community can snatch her, Dimmesdale convinces them to let Pearl remain with Hester.
+You can remember from high school or guess the rest of the triangle-plus-one story, which ends badly for the men but okay for the women.

 What is the transcendental connection?
 Well, for one thing, Hester goes to the edge of nature, rather than to another settlement.
 The interminably long “Custom House” preface, which I impatiently hated in high school, accounts for how Hawthorne supposedly came across the story and also introduces us to Salem of the time.

-His other works include The House of the Seven Gables (1851) and The Blithedale Romance (1852) loosely based on Brook Farm.
+His other works include The House of the Seven Gables (1851) and The Blithedale Romance (1852) loosely based on the transcendentalists’ Brook Farm.
 I haven’t read those yet.

 Herman Melville (1819-1891)